Skip to content

 Object Manager Prompt

-To suppress prompt to use Object Manager when test playback contains healing notifications set g_aiMergePromptEnable to false:
+To suppress the prompt to use the Object Manager when test playback contains healing notifications, set g_aiMergePromptEnable to false:

 function TestPrepare()